etoMvom/masterThesis/README.md

 ---

 ## 📘 Overview
 This project explores the use of deep learning for classifying biomedical abstracts, primarily from PubMed, into disease-related categories.
+Given the domain-specific complexity of biomedical language and the fact that abstracts often contain long sentences, we rely on abstracts as the primary source for achieving the classification task.
+To effectively capture the nuances and dependencies within these lengthy sentences, we leverage deep learning architectures such as **LSTM**, **GRU**, and *attention mechanisms* (specifically **Bahdanau attention**), which are well-suited for handling sequential data and emphasizing relevant information.
+These models enable us to better understand the complex relationships within biomedical texts, ultimately enhancing the accuracy of our classification system.
-Given the domain-specific complexity of biomedical language, models such as **LSTM**, **GRU**, and **attention mechanism** (soft-attention) is employed to extract meaningful temporal and semantic information from scientific texts.
-The study emphasizes both **binary and multiclass classification tasks**, with a focus on the role of **pretrained embeddings** and **resampling techniques** to address class imbalance.
+The study emphasizes both **binary and multiclass classification tasks**, with a focus on the role of **pretrained embeddings** and **resampling techniques** to address class imbalance

 ---